-Shiv Sena leader claims Indira Gandhi met Mumbai gangster, backtracks after Congress criticism
+After Congress’ backlash, Shiv Sena leader withdraws remark that Indira Gandhi met Mumbai gangster

 Sanjay Raut, who is a former journalist, said he had always stood by Gandhi when people attacked her.

-Shiv Sena leader Sanjay Raut on Thursday backtracked after saying that former Prime Minister Indira Gandhi used to visit an underworld gangster in Mumbai, News18 reported.
-His clarification came after the Congress expressed its displeasure at his remark.
-The two parties are in an alliance in Maharashtra.
+Shiv Sena leader Sanjay Raut on Thursday withdrew a remark about former Prime Minister Indira Gandhi after Congress leaders expressed displeasure, ANI reported.
+On Wednesday, Raut had claimed that Gandhi used to visit an underworld gangster in Mumbai.

+“Our friends from Congress need not feel hurt,” Raut told ANI after the outrage.
+“If someone feels that my statement has hurt the image of Indira Gandhi ji or hurt someone’s feelings, I take back my statement.”

+The Shiv Sena and the Congress are in an alliance in Maharashtra’s government.
 Raut, a former journalist, said he had always stood by Gandhi when people attacked her.

-On Wednesday, Raut said that gangsters like Dawood Ibrahim, Chhota Shakeel and Sharad Shetty had controlled Mumbai and adjoining areas in the past.
-“When Haji Mastan [a gangster] used to come to Mantralaya, the entire Mantralaya would come down to see him,” Raut said.
+On Wednesday, Raut had said that gangsters like Dawood Ibrahim, Chhota Shakeel and Sharad Shetty had controlled Mumbai and adjoining areas in the past.
+“When Haji Mastan [a gangster] used to come to Mantralaya, the entire Mantralaya would come down to see him,” Raut had said.
 “Indira Gandhi used to come to meet [gangster] Karim Lala in Pydhonie.”

 However, the remarks angered Congress leaders Milind Deora and Sanjay Nirupam.
 “Indira ji was a true patriot who never compromised on India’s national security,” Deora tweeted.
 “As former @INCMumbai President, I demand that @rautsanjay61 ji withdraw his ill-informed statement.
 Political leaders must show restraint before distorting the legacies of deceased Prime Ministers.”